Alek-Jakim/Magic-The-Gathering-Cards/README.md

 ### Cards Page
 Cards are loaded after several seconds.
 You can search cards manually, filter them by color, type, alphabetically.

 Hovering over the cards reveals information about them.
 The border color, as well as the card name indicate the card's color.
-There are also colorless cards.
+Cards without a border color are considered colorless cards and I've added a filter for them as well.

 Since only 100 cards are loaded, not all card types will be available.
 Refreshing the page generates new cards (and card types).

 **Responsive Media Queries Added**

+Tools Used:
+* HTML & CSS (no framework)
+* Vanilla JavaScript